SystemsApproach/private5g/software/gnb.rst

 Aether OnRamp is geared towards 5G, but it does support physical eNBs, including 4G-based versions of both SD-Core and AMP.
 It does not support an emulated 4G RAN.
-The 4G scenario uses all the same Ansible machinery outlined in earlier sections, but uses a variant of ``vars/main.yml`` customized for running physical 4G radios:
+The 4G blueprint uses all the same Ansible machinery outlined in earlier sections, but starts with a variant of ``vars/main.yml`` customized for running physical 4G radios:

 .. code-block::